 Where customer service is neglected and ignored the function is powerful lever waiting to be pulled.

-Improving customer service - especially empowering and listening to customer service staff - offers many organizations a bigger return on investment than any other initiative.
+Improving customer service - especially empowering and listening to customer service staff - offers many organisations a bigger return on investment than any other initiative.

-Customer service is generally the critical factor in determining whether a customer buys and is retained, which is ultimately what the organization exists to do - to serve and retain customers.
+Customer service is generally the critical factor in determining whether a customer buys and is retained, which is ultimately what the organisation exists to do - to serve and retain customers.

 The 2007 British Standard Code of Practice for Customer Service, number BS 8477:2007 provides an excellent basis for understanding, planning or reviewing your customer service approach.